-Cardholders can earn 5% cash back at gas stations and qualifying streaming services
+Cardholders can earn 5% cash back at department stores, PayPal and Chase Pay®.

 Do you own the Chase Freedom card?
 Then you might want to listen closely.